rgb-protocol/RGB-Documentation/commitment-layer/deterministic-bitcoin-commitments-dbc/tapret.md

 **2)** According to Taproot rules, **every branch and leaf hashing operation is performed in lexicographic order of the two operands**.&#x20;

-Therefore, **two cases** that lead to two different proofs of uniqueness of the commitment can occur.
+Therefore, **three cases** that lead to two different proofs of uniqueness of the commitment can occur.

 **a)** If the hash of the Tapret commitment (`tHT`) **is greater** than the top-level hash of the Script Path Spend (`tHABC`), it will be put on **the right side of the Script Tree**.
 In this case, the commitment at this position is considered as a valid proof of uniqueness.
 The related Merkle Proof of inclusion and uniqueness consists of `tHABC` and `P` only, as shown in the diagram below.